WINNER OF 20+ INTERNATIONAL FILM AWARDS.

 Director & Writer - Luke Tedder

-UK & Ireland Theatrical & VOD - Distributor AJAMAX.
+UK & Ireland Theatrical & VOD - Distributor AJAMAX Productions

 THE STORY & THEMES

-A character-driven horror-thriller set at Lockbridge Academy, an isolated school on the coast, run by the powerful aristocratic Aberdeen family, who are hiding a dark secret.
+A character-driven horror-thriller set at the isolated coastal Lockbridge Academy, run by the powerful aristocratic Aberdeen family, who are hiding a dark secret.
 Eddie, a mute burdened with caring for his cruel, ailing mother, who is on the cusp of losing their home, takes a caretaker position at the foreboding Lockbridge.
 There, he meets a cleaner named Marie, sparking an instant connection that will alter the trajectory of his life, while unraveling a sinister mystery lurking within the school that could shatter the Aberdeen family legacy forever.

 The Caretaker explores the themes of overcoming communication boundaries, power dynamics and how childhood trauma shapes adult lives.